 Others can also amplify AC radiation.
 Move your phone, fluorescent/neon lights, and switches away from the amp.
 If they are the culprits, the noise will disappear after doing this.

 Use a power conditioner to eliminate unwanted power that can cause noise.
 This is especially true if you are pushing a large amp like a 2000 watt amp or even a 3000-watt amp.
 Advanced technologies filter electric power and ensure you get quality sound irrespective of the power source.

-However, it would help if you complement it with quality cables, proper wiring, adequate power supply, and the likes.
+However, you should complement it with quality cables, proper wiring, an adequate power supply, and so on.

 Now you can see that if your audio system produces a buzz that won’t go away, you don’t have to buy a new amp, speaker, or audio source.

-You diagnose and troubleshoot the cause.
-In some cases, you’ll find that all you need is to remove your devices away from the amp or connect them through the same path to a common ground.
+You can diagnose and troubleshoot the cause.
+In some cases, you’ll find that all you need to do is move your devices away from the amp or connect them through the same path to a common ground.